 Great Software is Simple on Many Planes of Abstraction

 High-level software unlocks the ability for us to perform more advanced tasks quicker with less mental overhead.
-It can also unlock a great deal of improved security, as it can restrict certain operations from the user and better adapt to their needs, which even if it removes some liberty is still desirable.
+It can also unlock a great deal of improved security, as it can restrict certain operations from the user and better adapt to their needs, which, even if it deprives users of some liberty, can still be desirable.

 This dilemma leads me to solutions that attempt to be simple on many planes of abstractions.
 In programming languages such as Go and OCaml, the high-level semantics are simple, but a user can still also understand the lower-level details of what happens, which makes it possible to operate at a lower-level when necessary without being an expert.
 In software, Unix utilities find the balance of being simple and allowing users to express high-level ideas.
 Older motorcycles are easy to operate, and also easy to fix when necessary.